 Checking That It Works

 Automatic Payables are fairly complicated — there are a lot of moving pieces, and they may not always work together exactly as you expected.
 Given that, it is recommended that you test any new payable to ensure that it is working as you expected.
-If you have added a Dispatch-based payable for a Driver, try assigning them to a new Dispatch; if you have set up a new commission expense for your Sales Reps, have them create a few dummy Orders.
+For example, if you have added a Dispatch-based payable for a Driver, try assigning them to a new Dispatch; if you have set up a new commission expense for your Sales Reps, have them create a few dummy Orders.
 Check to make sure the corresponding Bill is being automatically generated — and then check to make sure the amounts involved make sense.